ideamark/breadbot/README.md

 * Based on Python3
 * Support WeChat

-The aim is to dig out the value of tacit knowledge.
-Please visit our [Homepage](https://ideamark.github.io).
+The aim of Breadbot is to dig out the value of tacit knowledge.
+Please visit our [Homepage](https://ideamark.github.io) for more info.

 ## Have a try
 * Download WeChat on your phone